vatpac-technology/sops/docs/aerodromes/Cairns.md

 !!!
 Example
     **NDR**: "Cairns Tower, NDR, Edmonton, A015, for the Western VFR Corridor, Request Clearance"
     **CS ADC**: "NDR, enter the CTR tracking via the Western VFR corridor at A015.
 Remain on the corridor until advised."
-    `AIP GEN 3.4`

 If a clearance limit is associated with the clearance, then it must be reiterated to the pilot to remain “on or west of the VFR Corridor”

 !!!
 Example
     **NDR**: "Cairns Tower, NDR, Edmonton, A015, for the Western VFR Corridor, Request Clearance"
     **CS ADC**: "NDR, enter the CTR tracking via the Western VFR Corridor at A015.
 Clearance limit the Admirty Island, Remain on or west of the Western VFR Corridor at all times."
-    `AIP GEN 3.4`

 ### Inbound